NOAA-GSL/VxIngest/ctc_to_cb/test/README.md

 By clicking the arrow or the bug icon to the right of the test name you can either execute or debug the test within vscode.
 Clicking the 'bug' will cause the debugger to stop at any breakpoints.

 You can also click the little page icon and that will open an editor on the individual test.

+From inside vscode select the flask icon and expand the test explorer test list to find the test(s) that you want to run.
+Groups of tests can be run simultaneously by selecting the proper heirarchical test.
+For example if you click on the TestCTCBuilderV01 line all of the tests in that class will be run (which is all of the CTC integration tests).
+Initially a blue elispis (...) shows up to the left of each test item.
+This icon will change to a red X or a green checkmark depending on whether or not the test passed.